 Years ago, addiction and mental illness were classified as moral failing.
 There is widespread agreement among medical professionals today that addiction is a disease, mental illness is a disorder, and that those diagnosed require medical care or therapy.

 So, what is family therapy, and how is it used in treatment?
 Family therapy for substance use and mental health disorders involves teaching all family members about the condition (s) and how they can participate in helping their loved one in recovery.
 Family therapy teaches family members that this is not something their loved one can simply avoid.
 Recovery isn’t just a choice.
 It involves a course of treatment and therapy, including family therapy.
 Once family members know this, they are more likely to show patience and compassion for their loved ones who are struggling.
 And they are more likely to participate in strategic family therapy.

 Another critical element of family therapy for addiction and mental health disorders is education on the genetic aspect.
 Evidence shows that these disorders can run in families and that certain people are genetically predisposed.
 Learning about this can go a long way in ensuring that family members adequately educate their children about the risks.
 This can make a substantial difference and even stop future addictions or challenges before they develop.

-At Step to Recovery, we aim to unite each family member with their loved one to help those struggling to fight their addiction or mental illness and improve family relationships and interactions.
+At STR Behavioral Health, we aim to unite each family member with their loved one to help those struggling to fight their addiction or mental illness and improve family relationships and interactions.
 We support family therapy and a treatment style that is compassionate and understanding as opposed to combative and confrontational.
 We teach each family they can be their loved one’s best chance at recovery by advocating for their treatment, supporting their loved one’s treatment plan, fully participating in all family therapy treatment, and most importantly, taking care of themselves throughout their own recovery program.